HandingWangXDGroup/SADE-AMSS/README.md

 Np   ---   10  --- The size of population
 K    ---   20  --- The maximum number of subspaces in a generation
 Gm   ---    5  --- The maximum iterations of subspace optimization
-tes  ---   50  --- a pre-set cutoff generation
+tes  ---   50  --- A pre-set cutoff generation
-tr   ---  500  --- a pre-set cutoff generation
+tr   ---  500  --- A pre-set cutoff generation
 beta ---    2  --- The threshold for switching strategy

 This code is written by Haoran Gu.